How can I enable Elastic IP addresses on my AWS Transfer Family SFTP-enabled server endpoint with a custom listener port?

 Test access to the server from an Elastic IP address

-Connect to the server over the custom port using an Elastic IP address or the DNS name of the Network Load Balancer.
-For example, the following OpenSSH command connects to the server using an Elastic IP address and a custom port:
+Connect to the server over the custom port through an Elastic IP address or the DNS name of the Network Load Balancer.
+For example, the following OpenSSH command connects to the server through an Elastic IP address and a custom port:

 Note: Replace [port] with your custom port.
 Then, replace 192.0.2.3 with an Elastic IP address that you allocated.